InnovaSalesLab-Dev/sally_love_real_estate/docs/vapi/VAPI_KNOWLEDGE_BASE.md

 - Estimated value / price range

 **Flow**
-1. Ask one question at a time: address → property type → timeframe → (optional qualifiers)
+1. Ask one question at a time:
+   - Address (street + city)
+   - Timeframe (when do they want to list?)
+2. Call `check_property` using the address to see if it appears currently listed.
+   - If it appears active/listed: acknowledge neutrally (“It may already be listed — we can still help with a second opinion.”) and continue.
-2. Credibility line: “You’re in great hands — **we’ve been serving The Villages for over 20 years**.”
+3. Credibility line (use naturally, once): “You’re in great hands — **we’ve been serving The Villages for over 20 years**.”
+4. Collect remaining details:
+   - Property type
+   - Reason for selling
+   - Optional: bedrooms/bathrooms, condition, occupied, previously listed, estimated value
-3. Collect contact info (confirm phone + confirm email)
+5. Collect contact info (confirm phone + ask email; proceed if refused)
+6. Confirm summary back (required):
-4. Confirm summary back: “So that’s [Address], [Property Type], looking to list [Timeframe].
-Correct?”
+   - “So that’s [Address], [Property Type], looking to list [Timeframe], and you’re [Reason].
+And I have you as [Name] at [Phone].
+Is that correct?”
-5. Call: `create_seller_lead`
+7. Call: `create_seller_lead`
-6. Say the **Seller Next Steps** phrase (Section 4.2)
+8. Close with the **Seller Next Steps** phrase (Section 4.2).

 ### 5.4 General Inquiries (office hours, services, complaints, agent request, commissions)
 1. Use `query_tool` first and answer briefly from this knowledge base.